stancld/MSc-Project/README.md

   -p PASSWORD --password PASSWORD               Password used for log in to the Glassdoor account -c CREDENTIALS --credentials CREDENTIALS      Path to credential file containing email and password
                                                 used for log in to the Glassdoor account.
+  --companies COMPANIES                         An absolute path to the list of companies (txt file).
+  --location LOCATION                           A location we are interested in.
   --max_review_age MAX_REVIEW_AGE               An indication how old reviews are to be scraped.
-                                                Default=2
-  --location LOCATION                           A location we are interested in.
-                                                Default='London'
+                                                Define if min_date is not provided.
+  --min_date MIN_DATE                           An indication up to which date reviews are to be scraped.
+                                                Format=`yyyy-mm-dd`
+                                                Define iff max_review_age is not provided.
   --mysite_path MYSITE_PATH                     An absolute path to the django application containing models for the DB.
                                                 This is required iff output_path is not passed in.
   --output_path OUTPUT_PATH                     An absolute path of the output csv/xlsx file storing the scraped data.